Galaxy202/bulletf/README.md

-# bulletf
+This was made by MR Plow,
-Not made by me
+Contact `galaxy2888#7425`